Deadly French Exocet Missile: Kills and Naval Impact

 - MV Atlantic Conveyor: Less than two weeks later, on May 25, another Exocet struck the British transport ship MV Atlantic Conveyor, loaded with critical supplies, helicopters, and aircraft.
 The attack severely damaged British logistics, resulting in the loss of the ship.

-The effectiveness of Exocet during the Falklands War served as a crucial reminder for navies worldwide, underscoring the need for improved anti-missile defences and electronic warfare capabilities.
+The effectiveness of Exocet during the Falklands War served as a crucial reminder for navies worldwide, emphasizing the value of improved anti-missile defenses and electronic warfare capabilities.

 2. Gulf Wars and Beyond

-Following the Falklands War, the Exocet continued to cause havoc in various other theatres.
+Following the Falklands War, the Exocet continued to cause havoc in various other theaters.

 - USS Stark (1987): During the Iran-Iraq War, the US frigate USS Stark was struck by two Iraqi-launched AM39 Exocet missiles in the Persian Gulf on May 17, 1987.
 Despite the ship’s radar systems failing to detect them, the missiles struck the ship, killing 37 sailors and causing severe damage.
 The incident underscored the threat that Exocets posed, even to advanced naval platforms.